a-grasso/deprec-cli/README.md

 ```
 !!Adjust the .env accordingly if cache is activated (URI, Username and Password).

-### configuration
+### configuration - evaluation

-The config.template.json is prefilled with configuration regarding tweeking of evaluation inside of _deprec_.
+The template.config.json is prefilled with configuration regarding tweaking of evaluation inside _deprec_.

+### configuration - environment variables
+The provided template.env file has environment variables that would contain sensitive information listed.
+These configurations should be passed alongside rather than written down in a configuration file.

 To adjust are following configurations:
 - Extraction
-  - GitHub -> GitHub API Token
+  - GitHub -> _GitHub API Token_
-  - OSSIndex -> Username and Token
+  - OSSIndex -> _Username_ and _Token_
+- Cache (see above)
+  - _URI_
+  - _Username_
+  - _Password_

 ## local build